Pharoah01/misfitbattle/README.md

 ## 👥 Team

 **Binary Misfits**
-- Built for college coding competitions
+- Built for css coding competitions
 - Inspired by CSSBattle
 - Designed for student developers